sanjaikmca/Brain-MRI-Segmentation/README.md

 This project presents an automated **Brain MRI Tumor Segmentation** system using the **U-Net Convolutional Neural Network** architecture.
 The model accurately identifies and segments tumor regions from brain MRI images, assisting medical professionals in faster and more reliable diagnosis.

-The work has been published in an **IEEE Conference**, demonstrating the effectiveness of deep learning techniques for medical image analysis.
+The work has been published in an **2026 International Conference on Computational Robotics, Testing and Engineering Evaluation (ICCRTEE)**, demonstrating the effectiveness of deep learning techniques for medical image analysis.

 ---